codeplaysoftware/portBLAS/README.md

 matrices (SparseBLAS, ...).
 Moreover, there are  vendor implementations which are adjusted to the platform features:
   - For multicores: ACML (AMD), ATLAS, Intel-MKL, OpenBLAS, ...
-  - For GPUs: cuBLAS(nVidia), clBLAS, MAGMA, ...
+  - For GPUs: cuBLAS (Nvidia), clBLAS, CLBlast, MAGMA, ...

 But, in any case, BLAS is always the lowest level in the hierarchy of numerical libraries, such that a good BLAS implementation improves the performances of all the other libraries.
 The development of numerical libraries on SYCL is one of the most